-1.2 We will observe and act in accordance with the bye-laws and regulations of our professional body (The Institute of Chartered Accountants of Scotland) together with their code of ethics.
+1.2 We will observe and act in accordance with the byelaws and regulations of our professional body (The Institute of Chartered Accountants of Scotland) together with their code of ethics.
 We accept instructions to act for you on this basis.
 In particular you give us authority to correct errors made by HM Revenue & Customs where we become aware of them.
 We will not be liable for any loss, damage or cost arising from our compliance with statutory or regulatory obligations.
-Professional indemnity insurance

-1.3 In accordance with the disclosure requirements of the Provision of Services Regulations 2009, our professional indemnity insurer is Manchester Underwriting Management, Link House, St. Mary’s Way, Chesham, Buckinghamshire, HP5 1HR.
+1.4 In accordance with the disclosure requirements of the Provision of Services Regulations 2009, our professional indemnity insurer is Arch Insurance (UK) Ltd, 5th Floor, Plantation Place South, 60 Great Tower Street, London, EC3R 5AZ.

 Provision of probate-type services

-2.1 Since we are not authorised by the Financial Conduct Authority then we may have to refer you to someone who is authorised if you need advice on investments.
+2.1 As we are not authorised by the Financial Conduct Authority, we may have to refer you to someone who is authorised if you need advice on investments.
 However, as we are licensed by the Institute of Chartered Accountants of Scotland, we may be able to provide certain investment services that are complementary to, or arise out of, the professional services we are providing to you.

 2.2 Such advice may include:

 - advise you on investments generally, but not recommend a particular investment or type of investment;